ismailmohammad/aws-media-upload/README.md

 # Media Processing Services - Ported to AWS

-CheaprEats media processing services provide media upload, processing and distribution services.
+Media processing services provide media upload, processing and distribution services.
-At this moment we only support image upload.
+At this moment, only support image upload.

 ## Deployment
 To deploy CheaprEats media processing services, 2 AWS Services are required